Overview

 Key Takeaways

-• The future of AI deployment is likely to bifurcate into two distinct paths: highly structured enterprise implementations versus completely autonomous experimental communities, both using the same underlying technology
+• The future internet may bifurcate into two distinct paths: highly structured enterprise AI implementations and completely autonomous agent communities operating outside corporate control

 Topics Covered